-ACE realizes that this is a public policy driven project whose cost will be allocated to New Jersey customers and ACE is highly sensitive to risks that can increase capital costs to our customers.
-An advantage that ACE brings to this project is the mitigation of routing risk for a portion of the project.
-For any greenfield project, routing is typically the biggest risk, but land eliminates part of this risk.
-Proposing infrastructure along public right-of-way avoids the need to purchase land or right-of-way, but local permitting will be required.
-If acquiring the needed permits from the impacted municipalities is unsuccessful, ACE, as a public utility in the state of NJ, may ask the state to override the municipal permit denial.
-We are also aware of the recent legislation that allows a developer selected by the state to build underground transmission for offshore wind to seek similar treatment upon denial of a local permit.
+ACE realizes that this is a public policy driven project whose cost will likely be allocated to New Jersey customers and ACE is highly sensitive to risks that can increase capital costs to our customers.
+An advantage that ACE brings to this project is the mitigation of routing risk.
+For any greenfield project, routing is typically the biggest risk, but ACE's ability to utilize existing rights-of-way largely eliminates this risk.

 Given ACE's vast experience building transmission in New Jersey, ACE plans to assemble a comprehensive, internal multi-disciplinary team, including contractors with significant experience in the region, to identify and capture all the risks.
-Examples of these risks include pricing volatility and availability of raw material and labor, constructability, redesign and design changes based on field conditions, and schedule delays.
-Upon selection, ACE will engage in detailed development activities intended to minimize each risk.
-Our proposed route is please see Attachment ACE-2 for KML file of the route.
+Examples of these risks include: pricing volatility and availability of raw material and labor, constructability, redesign and design changes based on field conditions, and schedule delays.
+Upon selection, ACE will be engaged in detailed development activities intended to minimize each risk.
+Our proposed route is wholly contained in an existing ACE right-of-way utility corridor; please see Attachment ACE-1 Route for a route map and KML file of the route.
+The routing study has been uploaded to Competitive Planner tool separately.
 This approach helps minimize environmental, routing and permitting risks.
 We have engaged with the NJ DEP and had a pre-filing meeting.
-During our pre-filing meeting DEP staff noted the following: The DEP sees the proposal to utilize existing easements without needing new rights-of- way as an overall positive aspect.
-DEP appreciates our strategy to limit longer, potentially more impactful transmission projects by leveraging existing infrastructure to increase capacity closer to the offshore lease area.
-The DEP would like to avoid tree clearing and impacts to Green Acres and wetlands; if avoidance is not possible, mitigation will be required.
+During our pre-filing meeting on September 14, 2021, DEP staff noted the following:

+- The DEP sees the proposal to utilize existing easements without needing new rights-ofway as an overall positive aspect. - DEP appreciates our strategy to limit longer, potentially more impactful transmission projects by leveraging existing infrastructure to increase capacity closer to the offshore lease area.

+• The DEP would like to avoid tree clearing and impacts to Green Acres and wetlands; if avoidance is not possible, mitigation will be required.